Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Cardinals stats and trends

+- In Arizona's 16 games this year, it has 10 wins against the spread.

-- The Cardinals are 3-2 ATS when favored by 6.5 points or more this season.
+- The Cardinals have been favored by 6.5 points or more five times this season and are 3-2 ATS in those matchups.

 - Arizona's games this year have eclipsed the over/under in 43.8% of its opportunities (seven times in 16 games with a set point total).

-- When Arizona piles up more than 383.8 yards, the team is 7-3 against the spread and 8-2 overall.
+- When Arizona amasses more than 383.8 yards, the team is 7-3 against the spread and 8-2 overall.

-- This year, the Cardinals have 14 turnovers, three fewer than the Seahawks have takeaways (17).
+- The Cardinals have turned the ball over 14 times this season, three fewer than the Seahawks have forced (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Seahawks.